It’s October, and that means it’s time for pumpkins, Early Action deadlines and …. filling out the FAFSA!

 I’ve written a lot about FAFSA, but this time wanted to share a very simple tip.
-The FAFSA only allows users to add 10 colleges to the form – So what do you do if you are applying to more than 10, as many students are these days?
+The FAFSA only allows users to add 10 colleges to the form – So what do you do if you are applying to more than 10?

 It’s easy to do.
 When you first fill out the FAFSA, simply add your first 10 colleges.
 Be sure to include those which have the earliest deadlines.
 Then, finish the form and submit.